List of ice hockey arenas by capacity

 The following is a list of ice hockey arenas by capacity.
-Only those arenas that regularly host ice hockey games with paid admission (e.g. professional, major junior, or university) are included.
+Only those arenas that currently regularly host ice hockey games with paid admission (e.g. professional, major junior, or university) are included.
 Outdoor stadiums that have hosted occasional hockey games are not included.
 Buildings under construction are not included.
-Buildings which no longer host hockey matches are listed but not ranked, and the capacity for defunct buildings is the capacity at the time of closing, or last use for hockey, unless otherwise mentioned.
 Buildings are ranked by their current maximum capacity for hockey games, not for other events—which is often substantially different because of ice hockey's unique playing surface, the ice rink.
 Capacities do not include standing room tickets.
-All arenas with a capacity of more than 15,000 or smaller are included.
+All arenas with a capacity of 15,000 or more are included.